 We appreciate that sometimes life gets in the way and we of course aim to work with our clients when these things happen.

-Once the sitting is agreed we will ask for a booking deposit to confirm the slot.
+Once the sitting is agreed we may ask for a booking deposit to confirm the slot.
 After the shoot we will supply low-res image proofs together with an invoice for the remainder of the fee.
 We will email a full (VAT) invoice in PDF format and prefer payment via a BACS transfers, as detailed on the invoice.
-Clients who cannot arrange BACS are welcome to pay in full with cash on the day.

 Whilst we will in exceptional circumstances accept cheques made payable to MassCommunication Ltd these are now expensive and time-consuming for us to process.

 Again, in exceptional circumstances we can process PayPal payments that allow you to pay via a credit/debit card, however due to the added costs we will ask for a 5% surcharge which is added to your invoice.